Your membership has expired

 TVs

-Hisense 100U65QF
+Hisense 65U6SF

 Insignia NS-55F501NA26

 We didn’t test this set, a fairly basic 55-inch 4K smart TV from Best Buy’s house brand.
-However, we did test a similar model, the Insignia NS-55F501NA22, and it performed well for overall picture quality and not as well for high dynamic range or sound.
+However, we did test a similar model, the Insignia NS-55F501NA22, and it performed well for overall picture quality—though not as well for high dynamic range or sound.
 (It supports DTS Virtual-X sound, which tries to create a 3D sound experience using just the TV’s speakers.)
 This set utilizes the Amazon Fire TV smart platform, featuring built-in Alexa.
+It’s $20 less than it was for Memorial Day.

 This 55-inch smart TV, a new model for 2025, is an entry-level QLED set that nonetheless provides a satisfying picture, though it lacks the brightness to deliver a compelling HDR experience.
 (The TV supports Dolby Vision and HDR10+ HDR, plus Dolby Atmos audio.)
 It also lacks some features, such as local dimming, found in step-up models.
 Sound quality isn’t great, so you might consider adding a soundbar.
 It uses the Amazon Fire TV smart system with Alexa built in.
+It was $40 less during Memorial Day, so check back later this week to see if the price drops.

-Chromebooks
+Chromebooks & Laptops

-The Acer Chromebook Plus Spin 714 has a 14-inch screen that you can fold back to use as a tablet.
+The Acer Chromebook Plus Spin 714 has a 14-inch screen that folds back to use as a tablet.
 Its display is brighter than most, which makes it ideal for reading outside on a sunny day.
-That said, its battery life is longer than that of many other Chromebooks, lasting 15.75 hours in web browsing tests and 12 hours in video playback.
+That said, its battery life is longer than many other Chromebooks’ for web browsing and video playback.
 Performance speeds are among the top in our rated Chromebooks, making this a great pick for a variety of uses.

-This 14-inch model weighs next to nothing—2.9 pounds to be precise—and delivers nearly 19 hours’ worth of battery life per charge.
+This 14-inch model weighs next to nothing—2.9 pounds to be precise—and delivers a lot of battery life per charge.
 Our testers note that it’s not the fastest Chromebook you’ll see, but if you’re just doing typical Chromebook-y tasks, that shouldn’t be much of an issue.
+It was as low as $159 during major sales last year, so keep an eye out to see if this discount gets any better.
+Because of inflation, we may not see it hit that same low, but it may still drop.

 Tablets

-If you want an iPad, this 2025 entry-level model is our pick as the best tablet for most people.
+If you want an iPad, this 2025 entry-level model is one of the best tablets for most people.
 It has a beautiful 10.9-inch display, 128GB of storage, and the ability to record HD video.
-And its battery lasts a decently long time in our testing: 14 hours during video playback and 9 hours browsing the web.
+And its battery lasts a decent amount of time in our testing.

 Smart Home

-Fitness Trackers and Smartwatches
+Smartwatches & Fitness Trackers

 The Versa 4 is a great fit for Fitbit fans who want a sleeker-looking smartwatch.
 You get a good-sized display and all the basics, from GPS-enabled workout tracking to heart rate monitoring.
 Plus, the battery lasted a generous seven days in CR’s testing.